 Welcome to Metro Little Rock: Hillcrest

 In the mornings and evenings, residents — a lot of young professionals and artistic types — emerge to walk pets alongside wrought iron fences and overflowing azaleas.
-All day long, the historic district’s diverse shops and restaurants are bustling with customers.
+The historic district’s diverse shops and restaurants are bustling with customers.
 Places like Café Bossa Nova, Mylo Coffee Co., Kemuri and The Pantry Crest beckon all of Metro Little Rock for delicious and diverse eats.
-And at night, voices carry across the neighborhood from the patios of favored gathering spots like Ciao Baci and U.S. Pizza.
+And at night, voices carry across the neighborhood from the patios of favored gathering spots like Ciao Baci, Hill Station and U.S. Pizza.

 Nature’s influences are as much a part of this neighborhood as a Damgoode Pies’ pizza.
 Families and fitness seekers explore the beautiful Allsopp Park, which boasts softball and tennis courts, biking and hiking trails.
-Knoop Park, where you can often find runners and joggers with strollers, is also a popular place to watch Riverfest and the Main Streets bridge’s Fourth of July fireworks.
+Knoop Park is also a popular place to play outside, and it's a popular spot to watch the Fourth of July fireworks.

 From hip food trucks and recent college grads to fancy spas and salons, Hillcrest is eclectic and one of a kind.